rpwilliams/cat-force-one/README.md

 1. The player pilots a ship that can maneuver around the screen and fire weapons.
 The player has a set amount of life that is reduced by being hit by enemy weapons and enemies.
 When the player dies, they explode using a particle system (20 points).

-2. The player flies through a parallax scrolling world composed of at least three layers generated using tilemaps (20 points).
+2. DONE: The player flies through a parallax scrolling world composed of at least three layers generated using tilemaps (20 points).

 3. The player ship can be upgraded with better weapons providing different advantages and visual representations on-screen.
 These upgrades are provided via powerups that can be picked up in game.
 At least three of these implement particle effects (20 points).